PlanktoScope/PlanktoScope/docs/easy_install.md

 ## Inserting the SD card
 Once flashing is over, you can unmount the SD card from the computer (usually done by right clicking on the card icon in the taskbar).

-Insert now the card in the Raspberry installed in your PlanktonScope.
+Insert now the card in the Raspberry installed in your PlanktoScope.

 ## Install a mDNS client